timescale/pgai/docs/vectorizer.md

 ## Improve query performance on your Vectorizer

 A vector index on the embedding column improves query performance.
-By default, a vectorscale index is created after 100,000 rows of vector data are present.
+On Timescale Cloud, a vectorscale index is automatically created after 100,000 rows of vector data are present.
 This behaviour is configurable, you can also specify other vector index types.
 The following example uses a HNSW index: